phpman > man > CREATE_AGGREGATE(7)

 the new state value.
 If the inverse transition function returns NULL, this is taken as an

-particular input, and so the aggregate calculation will be redone from scratch for the
+input, and so the aggregate calculation will be redone from scratch for the current frame

-current frame starting position.
-This convention allows moving-aggregate mode to be used
+starting position.
+This convention allows moving-aggregate mode to be used in situations

-in situations where there are some infrequent cases that are impractical to reverse out of
+where there are some infrequent cases that are impractical to reverse out of the running

 If no moving-aggregate implementation is supplied, the aggregate can still be used with

-to add new values to the aggregate's state.
-This is why use of an aggregate as a window
+add new values to the aggregate's state.
+This is why use of an aggregate as a window function

-function requires that the final function be read-only: it must not damage the aggregate's
+requires that the final function be read-only: it must not damage the aggregate's state

-state value, so that the aggregation can be continued even after an aggregate result value
+value, so that the aggregation can be continued even after an aggregate result value has been

 The syntax for ordered-set aggregates allows VARIADIC to be specified for both the last